Phạm Hương: 2018: Fashion Designer

 On January 6, she appeared in the finals of the Miss Universe Vietnam 2017 pageant in Nha Trang, where she won the pageant.
 She took a final walk before crowning Miss Universe Vietnam H'Hen Niê.

 On May 11, she released her first fashion collection and held a fashion show themed "Girl Boss."

 Miss Universe Vietnam 2015

-Hương was crowned Miss Universe Vietnam on October 3, 2015.
+Phạm Hương was crowned Miss Universe Vietnam on October 3, 2015.
 She also won a special award of Miss Beach Beauty.
 As the title holder of Miss Universe Vietnam 2015, she competed at Miss Universe 2015.

 Miss Universe 2015

-Hương represented Vietnam at the Miss Universe 2015 pageant in Las Vegas on 20 December.
+Phạm Hương represented Vietnam at the Miss Universe 2015 pageant in Las Vegas on 20 December.
 Her roommates were Miss Universe Thailand Aniporn Chalermburanawong and Miss Dominican Republic Clarissa Molina during her stay.
 Despite proving to be a very popular contestant, she failed to place on the favorites on the pageant observers' lists and predictions.